Polish lawmakers back removing judicial body EU criticized

 WARSAW, Poland (AP) — Polish lawmakers on Thursday approved removing a controversial disciplinary body within Poland's top court that the right-wing government has used to sanction outspoken judges and which has drawn condemnation from the European Union.

-Poland's government expects the removal of the controversial Disciplinary Chamber of the Supreme Court to end its spat with the EU, paving the way for an agreement that will result in Brussels' disbursing billions of euros of frozen recovery funds for Poland.
+Poland's government expects the removal of the divisive Disciplinary Chamber of the Supreme Court to end its drawn-out spat with the EU, paving the way for an agreement that will result in Brussels' disbursing billions of euros of frozen recovery funds for Poland.

 The vote in the lower house was 231-208 with 13 abstentions.
 The ruling coalition was for the move while the opposition was against it, saying the changes are largely cosmetic.

-Polish Prime Minister Mateusz Morawiecki said in parliament before the vote that EU Commission chief Ursula von der Leyen is expected to sign the agreement in Warsaw on June 2.
+Polish Prime Minister Mateusz Morawiecki said in parliament before the vote that EU Commission chief Ursula von der Leyen is expected to sign the agreement in Warsaw on June 2, to approve the key points or “milestones” in the government's aligning of the judiciary rules with EU standards.

 Warsaw's relations with Brussels have grown tense under the current government, largely due to the control it has taken of the judiciary, placing loyalists at top bodies and punishing judges who protested those moves.

+The moves - which were met with massive street protests - were initiated by the justice minister, whose small party within the ruling coalition secures it a narrow majority in parliament.

-But ties have warmed up as Poland has taken an active role in supporting Ukraine in its struggle against Russia's invasion.
-Poland has taken in some 3.6 million refugees from Ukraine, and the government been pushing for EU funds to accommodate and integrate the refugees.
+Ties with Brussels have warmed up as Poland has taken an active role in supporting Ukraine in its struggle against Russia's invasion.
+Poland has taken in some 3.6 million refugees from Ukraine, and the government has been pushing for EU funds to accommodate and integrate them.

 Critics say the change is superficial and misleading, because the controversial body is to be replaced with a professional responsibility chamber at the Supreme Court whose members will be chosen by the president.